bilgrami/award-certificate-maker/README.md

 ---
 ## How to run

 Visit the folowing repl

 https://repl.it/@bilgrami/award-certificate-maker#README.md

 **Steps**

-1) Add a base image under images folder
+1) Upload your award certificate background image to images folder
-2) add names in the data/names.csv
+2) Edit names in the data/names.csv
-3) review config.json file
+3) Update and review config.json file
-4) click on run button.
+4) Click on run button.
 CAUTION: All existing JPG images inside output folder will be deleted.
-5) Review Output image files
+5) Review Output image files for each student.
+If you think the position is off, you can tweat the x,y position inside main.py

 ## Config file